JimmyAstle/Atomic-Parser/README.md

 ## Python Red Canary Atomic Yaml Parser

+This script will recursivly loop through the Atomic yamls and then print out attack behavior and detection/prevention rules based the command executors observed.

 To run this script you'll need to follow the below steps in a terminal window:

 1. clone the Red Canary Atomic Red Team git repo into this project